 Special Issues Arising when Taking Evidence from State Parties

-The involvement in arbitration of states, public authorities (such as government agencies, municipalities or other local authorities), or publicly owned enterprises may imply specific procedural issues.
-Indeed, the involvement of such public entities in arbitration led to the development of certain procedural mechanisms to secure their participation in a fair and balanced way.
-From bifurcation of proceedings to direct enforcement under the Convention on the Settlement of Investment Disputes between States and Nationals of Other States (the ICSID Convention), the approach has often been to create specific rules to address the standing of public entities.
+The involvement of states, public authorities (such as government agencies, municipalities or other local authorities) or publicly owned enterprises in arbitration may imply specific procedural issues.
+The involvement of these public entities in arbitration led to the development of certain procedural mechanisms to secure their participation in a fair and balanced way.
+From bifurcation of proceedings to direct enforcement under the International Centre for Settlement of Investment Disputes (ICSID) Convention on the Settlement of Investment Disputes between States and Nationals of Other States (the ICSID Convention), the approach has often been to create specific rules to address the standing of public entities.
 The interrelationship between the objectives of arbitration and the specifics of public entities, such as their immunities, the public interest objectives and considerations, have resulted in particularities widely discussed by scholars.

-The special issues around the taking of evidence in arbitration involving state parties are usually regarded from the perspective of obtaining evidence from a state party at the request of a private party.
-Indeed, arbitrations involving state parties are regularly asymmetric in their nature, as they involve private parties on the one side and state parties on the other.
-Therefore, even when the issues of taking evidence are considered in the context of a private party’s possibilities to obtain evidence from the state party, the asymmetry of the relationship may also create salient issues the other way round, that is when state parties produce evidence to which a private party would normally not have access.
+The special issues surrounding the taking of evidence in arbitration involving state parties are usually regarded from the perspective of obtaining evidence from a state party at the request of a private party.
+Arbitrations involving state parties are regularly asymmetric in their nature, as they involve private parties on the one side and state parties on the other.
+Therefore, even when the issues of taking evidence are considered in the context of a private party’s possibilities of obtaining evidence from the state party, the asymmetry of the relationship may also create salient issues when reversed; that is, when state parties produce evidence to which a private party would normally not have access.

 Which rules apply?

-There are no generally applicable specific rules or instruments on taking evidence from state parties.
+There are no generally applicable specific rules or instruments concerning the taking of evidence from state parties.
 National arbitration laws, arbitration rules and international legal instruments do not address the issue in a comprehensive manner.
-Thus, specific rules are usually determined by arbitral tribunals taking into consideration the applicable procedural rules, the applicable lex arbitri, any specific provisions in the agreement between the parties and sometimes the applicable substantive law.
+Thus, specific rules are usually determined by arbitral tribunals, taking into consideration the applicable procedural rules, the applicable lex arbitri, any specific provisions in the agreement between the parties and sometimes the applicable substantive law.

-Arbitral tribunals dealing with cases involving state parties have also applied public international law and the practices of other international adjudicatory bodies, as these have been tested not only in the context of state parties, but by their nature were often based on states’ consent.
-Even though the emergence of these practices on evidentiary matters were labelled as the creation of a new lex evidentia, the process appears to have been slowed down by the increased use of purely arbitration tools, such as the International Bar Association’s Rules on the Taking of Evidence in International Arbitration (the IBA Rules).
+Arbitral tribunals dealing with cases involving state parties have also applied public international law and the practices of other international adjudicatory bodies, as these have been tested not only in the context of state parties, but, because by their very nature, were also often based on states’ consent.
+Even though the emergence of these practices on evidentiary matters were labelled as the creation of a new lex evidentia, the process appears to have been slowed down by the increased use of purely arbitral tools, such as the International Bar Association’s Rules on the Taking of Evidence in International Arbitration (the IBA Rules).
 Nevertheless, parties involved in the taking of evidence from state parties, especially in investment treaty arbitration, may still rely on practices arising from public international law and practice.

 A particularly salient question is the potential application of rules under domestic laws.
-Domestic law may be applicable as lex arbitri, but domestic arbitration and civil procedure laws often do not contain rules with respect to taking evidence that would be specific to state parties.
+Domestic law may be applicable as lex arbitri, but domestic arbitration and civil procedure laws seldom contain rules with respect to taking evidence that would be specific to state parties.
 Domestic laws may also be applicable as laws governing particular privileges by a state party or a public entity.
-In such cases, the arbitral tribunal may have to determine the applicable law and the extent to which that law is relevant in the international arbitration proceedings.
+In these cases, the arbitral tribunal may have to determine the applicable law and the extent to which that law is relevant in the international arbitration proceedings.
 It is submitted that the application of domestic rules, however, should not lead to a disadvantage for, or to the detriment of the rights of, the private party in the arbitration.
-This approach safeguards the risk of states adopting extensive privilege legislation to protect themselves from evidence-taking in international arbitration and constitutes a real advantage of international arbitration over domestic litigations involving states.
+This approach safeguards the risk of states adopting extensive privilege legislation to protect themselves from evidence-taking in international arbitration, and constitutes a real advantage of international arbitration over domestic litigation involving states.

 IBA Rules, Article 9